sensor-dream/APIVOF/guidelines/list-info/f-packs-in-system-fedora-34.md

 ```
 Эпоха        : 1
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : The GNU versions of find utilities (find and xargs)
+Short desc    : The GNU versions of find utilities (find and xargs)
 URL          : https://www.gnu.org/software/findutils/
-Лицензия     : GPLv3+
+License      : GPLv3+
-Описание     : The findutils package contains programs which will help you locate
+Descript     : The findutils package contains programs which will help you locate
              : files on your system.
 The find utility searches through a hierarchy
              : of directories looking for files which match a certain set of criteria
              : (such as a file name pattern).
 The xargs utility builds and executes